The 8-Step SEO Project Checklist to Get You Started on Your SEO Program

 SEO audits can range anywhere from simple scans that rely solely on data from an SEO tool to comprehensive audits that include expert SEO analysis in addition to data.
 Of course, we recommend the latter to uncover any issues that an SEO tool simply won’t be able to.

-Once you have a list of things to fix, you’ll want to prioritize them by most important to least important, and work on the things that will have a high impact first.
+Once you have a list of things to fix, you’ll want to prioritize them from most important to least important and work on the things that will have a high impact first.
 An SEO expert can help you with this step.

 For more, see: